gustinmi/rest4php/README.md

-PHP REST API Minimalistic
+PHP RESTful API Simple Minimalistic
 =========

-Minimalistic PHP REST API application.
-The application is a basic REST web service, with some minimalistic dispatcher pattern on the server side.
-It serves data in JSON format.
+PHP RESTful API example using built-in PHP OOP.
+Simple and minimalistic RESTful web service, with FrontController pattern, simple RegExp customizable router and JSON renderer.
+Web service serves data in JSON format, and offers CRUD operations on model behind.

 About project
 --------------------------------------

 This application contains simple demonstration of my quideliness for PHP enterprise grade projects.
-It contains no frameworks so its possible to use it ony any hosting site that supports php5.
+It contains no frameworks so its possible to use it on any hosting site that supports php5.

 Configuration
 --------------------------------------